MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 1. In **Microsoft Edge**, the Microsoft Defender for Cloud Apps portal tab should still be open.
-Select the **Profile picture** of the MOD Admin in the top right and select **Sign out** next to the cogwheel.
-Afterwards close the browser.
+Select the **Profile picture** of the MOD Admin in the top right and select **Sign out** next to the cogwheel, then close the  browser..

 1. Open **Microsoft Edge** and navigate to **https://portal.cloudappsecurity.com** and log into the Microsoft Defender for Cloud Apps portal as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni Shermans password should be provided by your lab hosting provider.